PrincetonUniversity/text_editors_and_IDEs/README.md

 [Remote development](https://researchcomputing.princeton.edu/support/knowledge-base/vs-code) is possible on the Research Computing systems.
 This allows you work with files on a remote system with VS code installed locally on your laptop.

+Another way to use VS Code on the Research Computing clusters is via [Open OnDemand](https://researchcomputing.princeton.edu/support/knowledge-base/connect-web).
+In the main menu, choose "Interactive Apps" then "CodeServer on Vis Nodes".

 `vim` users should be aware of [VSCodeVim](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim) which is an extension that provides `vim` emulation for Visual Studio Code.

+Users can work on GitHub repo in a browser-based VS Code environment by pressing the period (.) key.
+To try it, just browse to a GitHub repo and press the period key on your keyboard.

 ## PyCharm